 Nesting ternary operators

-Just like the rest of the operators, the ternary conditional can be chained.
-This allows for generating more complex conditionals, such as the following.
+Like other operators, the ternary conditional can be chained.
+This allows for more complex conditionals to be created, for example.

 let condition1 = false;